-Nihongonomori’s videos introduce grammar points for different proficiency levels and explain them in a clear manner — the occasional slide-in of new vocabulary is a bonus!
-One would probably have to already have a grasp on the basics of Japanese language before diving into this YouTuber’s clear and systematic teaching videos.
+Nihongonomori’s videos introduce grammar points for different proficiency levels and explain them in a clear manner — the occasional slide-in of new vocabulary words is a bonus!
+One would probably have to already have a grasp on the basics of the Japanese language before diving into this YouTuber’s clear and systematic teaching videos.
 If you’re the type of learner who would prefer a more formal setting to learn Japanese online, Nihongonomori is the one for you!

 The hosts of these YouTube videos go through each individual learning point of the videos clearly and concisely, making it extremely easy to follow and absorb.
-With a wide range of topics, from a crash course of the hiragana writing system to avoiding common language mistakes, JapanesePod101 is one of those essential channels to get your Japanese language ball rolling!
+With a wide range of topics, from a crash course on the hiragana writing system to avoiding common language mistakes, JapanesePod101 is one of those essential channels to get your Japanese language ball rolling!

 This channel has a compilation of video interviews on the street.
-Each video focuses on a certain topic including sushi and public transportation in Japan.
+Each video focuses on a certain topic, from sushi to public transportation in Japan.
 Unlike other Japanese language learning YouTube channels, Easy Languages is less like formal learning and more about picking up casual conversation and everyday slang words.

 Not only are new vocabulary introduced in each of these videos, but unique and interesting phrases are also broken down to teach grammar points and casual slang here and there.
 The Learn Japanese YouTube channel is definitely one for those who love Japanese anime and try to make learning Japanese fun.